App Spin-up

 Branding

 Change /globalBuildResources/theme.json directly to customize your app.
-For helful tips, see https://pankosmia.dev/uxui-guidelines/#theme
+For helful tips, see the Theme section of UX/UI guidelines.

 For implementing your logo, see the Branding README for scripts to customize /globalBuildResources/.ico, /globalBuildResources/.png, and /globalBuildResources/icon.icns, along with info on how each is used.